All About Mustang Spark Plugs and Ignition Components

 Choosing the right spark plug for you Ford Mustang requires a bit of knowledge about the plugs you're currently using, as well as the performance level of the car.
 When finding the best plug for your application, these are a few things you'll need to consider.

-Facts About Mustang Spark Plugs
+Facts About the Mustang Ignition System

 - Factory plugs are used for their durability and emissions qualities